Please click here to help David McMurrey pay for web hosting:

 Checklists, which typically go unread, can be used as source for AI prompts with some modification.
 Copy the following, paste it into an AI system such as Google's Gemini, and see what you may have missed.

-Note: All references to the content, format, style of data reports or its components can be found at online techncial-writing textbook.
+Note: All references to the content, format, style of user guides or their components can be found in the online technical-writing textbook.

 |